How to Clean Downspouts

 If your downspout is clogged, there are a few different ways to clear it out.
 The first step is to try tapping on the side of the downspout as you climb down the ladder.
 This may dislodge any debris or leaves that are stuck inside.
 Then, try with the hose again.
 If the clog still exists, then you can try using a tool to unclog it.
 You may be able to repurpose a power tool that you already have at home to dislodge the debris.
 If you have a leaf blower or a power washer, try sticking the tool into the top of the downspout.
 The pressure from the air or water should dislodge any clog.

-Another option is to hire a professional to clean out your gutters and downspout.
-You may not have all of the tools you need to do the job safely, but a professional will.
-Hiring someone else to clean out your gutters and downspout for you will save you time and ensure that the job is done properly and safely.
+Another option is to request that a professional clean out your gutters and downspouts.
+You may not feel confident climbing latters or have all of the tools needed to do the job safely, but a professional will.
+Hiring someone else to clean out your gutters and downspout for you will save you time and ensure that the job is done properly.

 Contact us to request a no-obligation quote.